 Call to expedite mobilisation of resources for mpox

-The Australian Global Health Alliance (AGHA) is calling on the federal government to expedite resources towards mobilisation of an effective, internationally coordinated and equitable response that will contain the mpox outbreak.
+Following the PHEIC declaration, the Australian Global Health Alliance (AGHA) called on the federal government to expedite resources towards mobilisation of an effective, internationally coordinated and equitable response that will contain the mpox outbreak.

 The AGHA called on the government to: